fredrikrudin/esp32-S3-ws4-caravan/README.md

 | **Weather** | NTP clock, current weather and a 3-day forecast from Open-Meteo (no API key) |
 | **⚙ Settings** | WiFi, weather location, RuuviTag, display brightness, sensor scan interval, Victron devices, relay board, I2C scan |

+## SCREENSAVER

+To adjust the look, change these lines at the top of ui_saver.cpp:
+- #define SAVER_BAR_BG 0x202020     // empty part of the SOC bar
+- #define SAVER_LOW_COLOR 0x702020  // bar color at low SOC (dim red)
+- #define SAVER_LOW_SOC 20          // below this % the bar turns red
 After 30 seconds without touch, a screen saver shows a dim clock and lowers the backlight.
 A tap wakes it.

 All settings are saved in flash and survive restarts.